nsidc/search-solr-tools/README.md

 RuboCop can be configured by modifying `.rubocop.yml`.

 Pushing with failing tests or RuboCop violations will cause the Jenkins build to break.
-Jenkins jobs to build and deply this project are named "NSIDC_Search_SOLR_()…" and can be viewed under the [NSIDC Search tab](https://scm.nsidc.org/jenkins/view/NSIDC%20Search/).
+Jenkins jobs to build and deploy this project are named "NSIDC_Search_SOLR_()…" and can be viewed under the [NSIDC Search tab](https://scm.nsidc.org/jenkins/view/NSIDC%20Search/).